rgeyer/rs_selfservice/README.md

 * Allow launching of servers once deployment is created
   * Create launch stages (tiers), launch all LB first, then DB, then App
   * Allow execution of scripts on servers once they become operational
+  * Enforce HA best practices by putting multiples of the same server type in different datacenters
 * DNS integration to generate DB records etc.
 * Support multiple AWS/RS accounts
 * In the interest of database normalization, have only 1 record for "deployment_name" product metadata input